When Therapy Is Asked to Fix Children

 Children’s distress can often be understood in similar ways.

-Anxiety, agitation, withdrawal, shutdown, intensity — these responses may be signals that something in the child’s environment is asking for attention.
-They carry information about safety, agency, connection, and pace.
+Anxiety, agitation, withdrawal, shutdown, or intensity may be signals that something in the child’s environment is asking for attention.
+These responses carry information about safety, agency, connection, and pace.

 When therapy is asked to make children easier, quieter, or more compliant, it can unintentionally mirror the pressures children are already carrying.